emqx/cloud-docs/en_US/deployments/http_auth.md

   :::

-- URL: Enter the URL address of the HTTP service.
+- **URL**: Enter the URL address of the HTTP service.

-- Headers (Optional): HTTP request header configuration.
+- **Headers** (Optional): HTTP request header configuration.
 Multiple headers can be added.

-- Connection Configuration: Configure concurrent connections, connection timeout, maximum HTTP request numbers, and request timeout duration here.
+- **Connection Configurations**: Configure concurrent connections, connection timeout, maximum HTTP request numbers, and request timeout duration here.

-- TLS Configuration: Configure whether to enable TLS.
+  - **Enable TLS**: Configure whether to enable TLS.

-- Pool Size (Optional): An integer specifying the number of concurrent connections from EMQX nodes to the external HTTP Server; default value: 8.
+  - **Connection Pool Size** (Optional): An integer specifying the number of concurrent connections from EMQX nodes to the external HTTP Server; default value: `8`.

-- Connection Timeout (Optional): Enter the connection timeout duration, available units: hours, minutes, seconds, milliseconds.
+  - **Connection Timeout** (Optional): Enter the connection timeout duration, and available units: hours, minutes, seconds, milliseconds.

-- HTTP Pipeline (Optional): A positive integer specifying the maximum number of HTTP requests that can be made without waiting for a response; default value: 100.
+  - **HTTP Pipeline** (Optional): A positive integer specifying the maximum number of HTTP requests that can be made without waiting for a response; default value: `100`.

-- Request Timeout (Optional): Enter the request timeout duration, available units: hours, minutes, seconds, milliseconds.
+  - **Request Timeout** (Optional): Enter the request timeout duration, and available units: hours, minutes, seconds, milliseconds.

-- Request Body: Request template.
+  - **Body**: Request template.
 For `POST` requests, it is sent in JSON format in the request body.
 For `GET` requests, it is encoded as query parameters in the URL.
 Mapping keys and values can use placeholders.

 ::: tip